back

 Offer a link to your blog or most-loved resources instead.
 They’re more direct than an index of content to sort through.

-One Final Step Before Publishing Your Custom 404 Page
+One Last Step Before Publishing Your Custom 404 Page

 When you’re done, don’t forget to set the page to no-index to block Google from listing it in search results.
 Because if someone is searching for a business like yours, you don’t want them to find this page instead of one of your primary pages.

-I hope you found this helpful and feel inspired to customize your own 404 page so you can create a better experience for your website visitors while giving your SEO a boost.
+I hope you found this helpful and learned some 404 page best practices so you can create a better experience for your website visitors and give your SEO a boost.

 For more support with your website: